soda3x/soda3x.github.io/content/docs/hgs-valheim.md

 The server and all clients are required to have it, and it's dependencies installed

+> Note: this does not work from patch Hildir's Request onwards, will update if it's ever fixed

 ### Windows

 1. Download this: https://github.com/RandyKnapp/ValheimMods/releases/download/v0.9.9/RandyKnapp-EpicLoot-0.9.9.zip